silksil/personalLearnings/productivity.md

 #### 3.2 Have self-compassion
 When we fail to pursue the activities that we aim to pursue, there is a tendency to criticize yourself, which works counterproductive on our self-control:
 > Study after study shows that self-criticism is consistently associated with less motivation and worse self-control.
 It is also one of the single biggest predictors of depression, which drains both “I will” power and “I want” power.
-In contrast, self-compassion—being supportive and kind to yourself, especially in the face of stress and failure—is associated with more motivation and better self-control.
+In contrast, self-compassion—being supportive and kind to yourself, especially in the face of stress and failure—is associated with more motivation and better self-control. — Kelly McGonigal

 #### 3.3 Be aware of the tricks that your mind tends to plays
 - **Moral licensing:** If you do something good, you feel good about yourself.
 This increases your trust your impulses—which can increase the tendency to give yourself permission to do something bad.